XMB5/mc_hack/jump.md

 # Jump hack

 ## Background
-When the player jumps, their y-velocity is increased by a specific amount.
+When the player jumps, their y-velocity is set to a specific amount.
 When the jump boost potion effect is active, this amount is increased.

 ## Goal